Time Modeling

 Time Frontier

 If you request data for multiple securities and multiple resolutions, it can create a situation where one of your data subscriptions is ready to emit, but another subscription with a longer period is still be constructing its bar.
-Furthermore, if you request multiple datasets that have different time zones, your algorithm will receive the daily bars of each dataset at midnight in the respective time zone.
-To coordinate the data in these situations, we use the EndTime
+Furthermore, if you request multiple datasets that have different time zones, your algorithm will receive the daily bars of each dataset at market close for the respective asset.
+To coordinate the data in these situations, we use the end_time

 of each data point to signal when LEAN should transmit it to your algorithm.